What is Chapter 7 Bankruptcy?

 Chapter 7 is a type of bankruptcy designed for debtors in financial difficulty who do not have the ability to pay their existing debts.
 Under Chapter 7, the appointed bankruptcy trustee will sell the debtors nonexempt properties.
 The proceeds of this sale will then be used to pay the creditors.
 Debtors may retain certain properties that are deemed exempt under governing law.

-Unfortunatley, not all debts are dischargeable under chapter 7 of the Bankruptcy Code.
-A few examples of non-dischargeable debts include taxes, student loans, child support, alimony, etc. A full list of these debts will be provided to you upon request.
+In Alabama, a debtor who earns below the median income of the State of Alabama for a family of equivalent size is eligible.
+Not everyone is eligible for Chapter 7, nor is every debt dischargeable under the Bankruptcy Code.
+A few examples of non-dischargeable debts include taxes, student loans, child support, and alimony.
+A full list of these debts will be provided to you upon request.